-Council is pursuing a place making approach for our Shire because we understand that when the community loves a place, enormous social, cultural and economic value are added to that community.
+Council is pursuing a place-based approach to working in our town centres because we understand that when the community loves a place, enormous social, cultural and economic value are added to that community.

 Good place making is all about collaboration.
-Based on what locals have told us about their place, Council’s Place Team will work with the community and businesses to further understand how the town and village centres are operating.
+Based on what stakeholders have told us about their place, Council’s Strategic Place Team will work with the community and businesses to further understand how our town and village centres are operating.
 When we know what’s working – and what isn’t – we can start to make some plans with the community to make some positive changes.

-- We recognise the importance of a third place - somewhere you can go outside of your home and work environments to relax, connect, socialise and feel a sense of place.
+- We recognise the importance of third places - somewhere you can go outside of your home and work environments to relax, connect, socialise and feel a sense of place.

-- We need a way to better engage with stakeholders and partners in places.
+- Council needs a way to better engage and collaborate with stakeholders in town centres.

 - David Johnston – Strategic Place Manager

 - Julia Morton – Place Manager

 9847 6052 or 0438 103 108; firstname.lastname@example.org

 Help us to plan for the future of Brooklyn.
 Work is currently underway on the Brooklyn place plan.
 The purpose of this plan, designed in collaboration with community stakeholders, is to improve the functionality and appeal of the Brooklyn village centre.
 It will include clear and practical actions for the future to achieve the place vision for Brooklyn.